Chart Color Schemes

 Kalgoorlie has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Kalgoorlie's estimated population is around 3,978 as of Nov 2025.
-This reflects an increase of 267 people (7.2%) since the 2021 Census, which reported a population of 3,711 people.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Kalgoorlie's population is estimated at around 3,979 as of Feb 2026.
+This reflects an increase of 268 people (7.2%) since the 2021 Census, which reported a population of 3,711 people.
 The change is inferred from the resident population of 3,852 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional four validated new addresses since the Census date.
 This level of population equates to a density ratio of 984 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
 Kalgoorlie's 7.2% growth since census positions it within 0.5 percentage points of the SA3 area (7.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 58% of overall population gains during recent periods.
+Population growth for the suburb was primarily driven by overseas migration, contributing approximately 57.99999999999999% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Looking at population projections moving forward, a population increase just below the median of Australia's regional areas is expected.
-The Kalgoorlie SA2 is expected to increase by 400 persons to 2041, reflecting a gain of 7.3% in total over the 17 years.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023, based on 2022 data.
+Considering the projected demographic shifts, a population increase just below the median of Australia's non-metropolitan areas is expected for the suburb of Kalgoorlie, with an expected increase of 403 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 7.3% in total over the 17 years.

 Frequently Asked Questions - Population